 So, there you sit looking at your current home and thinking to yourself, “This home just isn’t working for me anymore.
 Maybe it’s time to move??”

-You call you favorite real estate agent (such as myself 😉) to get set up on an online search so you can start perusing available homes to see if there is anything out there that tickles your fancy.
+You call your favorite real estate agent (such as myself 😉) to get set up with an online search, so you can start perusing available homes that you like.
 You start to get excited seeing houses that will offer everything your current home lacks, but then as you look around your current home again, reality hits.

 All the projects you have put off for weeks, months, or maybe even years need to finally get done in order to sell your home with ease for top dollar.

 Like many, I’ve been in this situation before and the excitement of a new home quickly diminishes when the stress of what seems to be never ending projects starts to build.

 When I was getting ready to sell my first home, the list of projects was overwhelming!

 Replace the carpet, patch the walls and paint the living room, the kitchen, the kids’ bedroom, the accent wall in the master bedroom, touch up the bathroom (ahem, just for the record, that was the entire main level of the home), replace the kitchen cabinet door that had broken off 2 years prior (wouldn’t want to rush into a project like that), replace the rotting boards around the playset in the backyard, clean up the landscaping, not to mention all of the de-cluttering and cleaning that needed to be done…ugh!!

 How would I ever get all of this done in a timely manner to get my house on the market??